Rob2309/SimpleOS2/README.md

 ## Emulating SimpleOS2
 - make run: run the OS in qemu (requires qemu-system-i86_64)
-- make runvbox: run the OS in VirtualBox (Requires a VirtualBox machine with name 'SimpleOS2')
+- make runvbox: run the OS in VirtualBox (Requires a VirtualBox machine with name 'SimpleOS2' and partition.vdi as hard disk)
 - make clean: remove everything but the sources

 ## Running on real Hardware